richvigorito/dev-challenges/week17_page_peelers/solution/README.md

 ### **What Went Well**
 - I thought it would be faster writing images to a file then via bash read each line downloading the file via curl.
 Part way through the bash script the interviewer notified me the solution needed to be the same programming language.
 - After that little detour I had a working solution by the ~30 minute mark.
-- The language was not one I’m as comfortable with (compared to PHP), but I got past syntax hurdles quickly.
+- The language was not one I’m as comfortable with (compared to PHP), slowed me down a little but not too bad.
 - I knew each page had 16 images, and my naming convention was `image-$pageNum-$imageNum.jpg`.
 - The script downloaded all images from the first 10 pages and the counts matched expectations.